Close Menu

 Footwear Choices

 Your feet will thank you for bringing the right shoes to Ireland.
-Wet cobblestones, muddy trails, and long walking days demand footwear that keeps you comfortable and sure-footed.
+Wet cobblestones, muddy trails, and long walking days demand comfortable, sure-footed footwear.

-Waterproof walking shoes handle both city streets and country paths.
-Look for shoes with good grip soles that won’t slip on wet stones.
-Leather or synthetic materials that shed water work better than canvas or mesh.
+Waterproof walking shoes handle city streets and country paths.
+Look for good grip soles that won’t slip on wet stones.
+Leather or synthetic materials work better than canvas.

-Hiking boots make sense if you plan to tackle Ireland’s many walking trails and hills.
-The extra ankle support helps on uneven terrain, and waterproof versions keep your feet dry during stream crossings or boggy areas.
+Hiking boots help if you’re tackling trails and hills.
+The ankle support handles uneven terrain, and waterproof versions keep feet dry during stream crossings or boggy areas.

-Low-cut rain boots (wellies) are perfect for rural areas where you might walk through fields or along muddy coastal paths.
-Irish locals wear them regularly, and you’ll blend right in while staying completely dry.
+Low-cut rain boots (wellies) work great for rural areas with muddy fields or coastal paths.
+Irish locals wear them regularly, and you’ll stay completely dry.

 Travel Gear & Tech Essentials